Startup & Entrepreneurship Must Reads!

 concrete terms how to be innovative.
 Indeed, the single most powerful pattern he has noticed is that successful people find value in unexpected places, and they do this by thinking about business from first principles instead of formulas.

 Find more here.

-FS is a mission driven media company that provides insight, inspiration, and information to makers, startups, entrepreneurs, and investors.
+FS is a mission-driven media company that provides insight, inspiration, and information to makers, startups, entrepreneurs, and investors.
 Future Startup’s purpose is to enable people to take initiative and make ideas happen.
-Our Website, and Community Event help people in starting and building things in Bangladesh.
-At FS our aim is to build an ecosystem to promote and facilitate the idea of taking initiative, as we believe that’s how we solve critical problems and make progress, and to provide support, system, services and tools to make ideas happen.
+Our Website and Community Event help people in starting and building things in Bangladesh.
+At FS we aim to build an ecosystem to promote and facilitate the idea of taking initiative, as we believe that’s how we solve critical problems and make progress, and to provide support, system, services, and tools to make ideas happen.